Working on your Feet

 Shock transmission from heel impact on the floor with regular walking, your heel lands on the floor with a force of 11/2-2 times your body weight.
 Such impacts can cause microscopic damage.
 Without enough rest (i.e. sitting or lying down), these microscopic traumas can build up into an injury.

-Click here for OHCOW's Working on your feet Handbook
+Click below to download OHCOW's report on Working on your feet.